mutkovicova/personal-wishlist-project3/README.md

 I also decided to make the button to add items go to the right, as that is naturally where I would see action.

 I utilised Materialize cards, using in particular the simple card layout as well as adding the tabs to hide action items (such as edit and delete) so that these items couldn't be accidentally edited or deleted.
 I wanted those actions to be further away from a users touch.
-Mock up from Materialize below:
+Mock up using screenshots from Materialize below:

 ![card design](assets/readme-files/card-wireframe.png)

-Finally, the colour choices were designed to be simple.
+Finally, the colour choices were designed to be simple and utilised [Materialize's own library of colours](https://materializecss.com/color.html).
+Navbar and Item cards - amber accent-4 #ffab00
+Text - grey #9e9e9e
+Categories cards - teal darken-1 #00897b

 ## Testing